Telios-org/telios-sdk/README.md

 ## What does this SDK do?

-This SDK provides methods around the Telios Client-Server API.
-This SDK comes with everything needed for sending/receiving encrypted data, registering a new account, and creating mailboxes and aliases.
+This SDK provides for interacting with the Telios Client-Server API.
+This SDK comes with everything needed for sending/receiving encrypted data, registering a new account, creating mailboxes, and registering aliases.

 ## Installation